Wonder Project

-The Wonder Project is an American independent film and television studio in partnership with Lionsgate specializing in the production of faith-based entertainment.
-It was founded in 2023 the Erwin Brothers (Jon and Andrew Erwin), Kevin Downes, and Tony Young and has operations in Nashville, Tennessee, and Los Angeles, California.
+The Wonder Project is an American independent film and television studio in partnership with Amazon MGM Studios specializing in the production of Christian-themed entertainment.

+History

-The Wonder Project was founded by director-producer Jon Erwin and former YouTube and Netflix executive Kelly Merryman Hoogstraten.
+The Wonder Project was founded in 2021 by director-producer Jon Erwin.
+In 2023, former YouTube and Netflix executive Kelly Merryman Hoogstraten joined as CEO.
 It received $75 million in seed funding from investors including Lionsgate, Jason Blum, United Talent Agency, and others.
 Dallas Jenkins was brought on board as a special adviser.

-The company's first major production is House of David, a biblical drama about the life of David produced for Amazon Prime Video.
+The company's first major production was House of David, a biblical drama about the life of David produced for Amazon Prime Video.
 The deal was announced in early 2024 and the series premiered in February 2025.
 The series was well-received and soared to the top of Amazon's viewership charts, prompting Amazon to renew it for a second of three planned seasons.

 In 2025, the company announced a deal to create a Wonder Project subscription service as an add-on to Amazon Prime Video which will allow early access to Wonder Project productions as well as hundreds of classic titles.
+The service launched on October 5, 2025, with exclusive access to season 2 of House of David before it was rolled out to all Amazon Prime subscribers.
+It attracted 500,000 subscribers in its first three weeks.

-Projects in production include a theatrical film entitled Sarah's Oil, releasing November 7, 2025 via Amazon MGM Studios; The Breadwinner, starring Nate Bargatze; a drama series called It's Not Like That starring Scott Foley and Erinn Hayes in partnership with Amazon MGM Studios; Young Washington, a feature film produced with Angel Studios about the early life of George Washington; and Flyer, a film about the Wright brothers.
+The first theatrical film entitled Sarah's Oil was released on November 7, 2025, via Amazon MGM Studios.
+The second film The Breadwinner, starring Nate Bargatze was released on May 29, 2026, via Amazon MGM Studios; a drama series called It's Not Like That starring Scott Foley and Erinn Hayes in partnership with Amazon MGM Studios ran for one season in 2026; Young Washington, a feature film produced with Angel Studios about the early life of George Washington was released on July 3, 2026.
+Projects in development include Flyer, a film about the Wright brothers; and The Old Stories: Moses, starring Ben Kingsley and O-T Fagbenle as a prequel to House of David.